SirPuck/runtime-spoilage-library/README.md

 # Presentation
 ---------
 RSL, for Runtime Spoilage Library, is a set of tools meant to be as straightforward as possible for modders to change the spoil result of items at runtime.
-As you can guess, this can cause serious performance issues if a great many number of items ALL spoil at the same tick.
-But don't let yourself be discouraged by that because this scenario is quite unlikely to happen in real life use.

 For now, RSL allows you to define a spoilable item, and how and by what it should be replaced.
 The goal of RSL is, at first, to allow you to specify multiple possible outcomes for a spoilable item.